ragaeeb/brocconi/README.md

 ### Delete all uploads before starting

-In case of errors you might want to do a cleanup of all the previously uploaded files.
+In case of errors, you might want to do a cleanup of all the previously uploaded files.
 You can run the reset command like this:

 ```bash
 bunx brocconi /path/to/file.pdf -r